Financial Aid

 CAMPUS CRIME AND SAFETY INFORMATION

 For the safety and security of the students, faculty, staff and property, Morris Brown College has established an on-campus Campus Safety and Security Department.
-The mission of the Campus Safety and Security Department is to maintain security on all College properties, ensure the safety of all students, faculty and staff; coordinate with state and other local law enforcement agencies; and to enhance the security of the College and the surrounding communities.
+The mission of the Campus Safety and Security Department is to maintain security on all College properties, ensure the safety of all students, faculty, and staff; coordinate with state and other local law enforcement agencies; and to enhance the security of the College and the surrounding communities.
 The Department endeavors to have security personnel become a visible and prominent presence on campus, to provide 24 hours of surveillance, to make regular area patrol, and to work with other administrative personnel and departments to promote the mission of the College.
-In compliance with Federal law, the Security Department makes an updated crime statistics and fire log available upon request.
-The annual campus crime and safety report will be made available to students via email.
-Click here for a printed copy 2022-Annual-Security-Report-1.pdf (morrisbrown.edu)
+In compliance with Federal law, the Security Department makes updated crime statistics and fire logs available upon request.
+The annual campus crime and safety report will be made available to students and employees via email.
+It can also be found on the Morris Brown College website, Financial Aid section.
+Financial Aid – Morris Brown College

 EMERGENCY RESPONSE AND EVACUATION PROCEDURES